When you hear people talking about Content Marketing they are usually focused on getting more traffic.

 If you’re an Ecommerce store selling physical product and you’re still scratching your head then how about unboxing videos.
 It seems strange but they get a ton of traffic and they can be used for that as well as generating anticipation and creating a degree of urgency which will improve conversions.

 But creating your video is just the first part.
 Next, you can transcribe it and add it to your blog to make sure you get the most from your efforts.
 However, it is important to understand the use of video in your sales funnel first.
+For more inspiration, check out this guide on how to make a video presentation.

 Case Studies work because they are the genuine voice of satisfied customers.
 They are the social proof that you can deliver what you say you can deliver.